 Research

-Particle accelerators are essential tools for scientific research.
-For example, hadron accelerators generate neutrons, neutrinos, and muons for experiments in condensed matter physics, material science, nuclear physics, and particle physics; and in the future, hadron accelerators may drive nuclear fission reactors.
-Many of these applications require hadron beams of enormous density at high repetition rates and with tailored distributions in phase space.
-Satisfying these constraints at high intensities is a major challenge because of collective effects such as space charge, wake fields, and electron cloud formation, all of which drive multiparticle resonances and instabilities in the beam.
+Hadron accelerators are essential tools for scientific research.
+For example, hadron accelerators generate neutrons, neutrinos, and muons for experiments in condensed matter physics, material science, nuclear physics, and particle physics.
+In the future, hadron accelerators may drive nuclear fission reactors and transmutation of nuclear waste.
+These and other applications require hadron beams of extreme intensity while satisfying tight constraints on the particle distribution in phase space.

 Halo formation